Reason for this page: defining the intended behaviour of the monitor (g)ui to maintain consistency across ports and to prevent needless work :)

 keep open on exit

-This is optional behavior which is only available on ports that support it (currently: gtk, xaw).
+This is optional behavior (SDL can't support it, GTK3 can).
 It should be enabled if both console_log->console_can_stay_open and KeepMonitorOpen are 1 and the above mentioned "go" command is issued in the monitor. (in all other cases this command should act like exit)

 - the monitor window stays open all the time, except for when the user closes the window.

-- TODO: this creates the problem that the monitor window might be closed, although console_log->console_can_stay_open and KeepMonitorOpen are 1.
+- This creates the problem that the monitor window might be closed, although console_log->console_can_stay_open and KeepMonitorOpen are 1.
 This must be handled somehow by switching between buffered and non buffered mode at runtime.

 - ports that do not handle this (yet) may create a window that can not be closed by the user